Welcome to the Modern and Classical Languages Department at Saint Joseph’s University!

 Our courses are by nature interdisciplinary, highlighting connections with fields as varied as history, fine arts, philosophy, gender studies, film studies, and the social and natural sciences.
 Students are thereby encouraged to relate their work in our classrooms to other areas of study.
 Many of our majors opt to complement their language studies with a double major or a minor in disciplines such as political science, international relations, English, math, psychology, business, or fine arts.
 Thanks to a program developed in conjunction with the Department of Education, future teachers can obtain certification in secondary education for French, German, Latin and Spanish.

-All students pursuing a major or minor in French, German, Italian, Latin, or Spanish complete a required number of courses at the upper-division (200) level.
+All students pursuing a major or minor in French, German, Italian, Ancient Studies, or Spanish complete a required number of courses at the upper-division (200) level.
 Yet these curriculum requirements offer students flexibility and choice, and majors and minors participate in shaping their own program of study.
 Every semester, they may choose from their language program’s offerings of upper-division courses and decide how they wish to configure their class schedules.
 They are encouraged to incorporate their own individual interests and specializations into their class research and creative projects.
 They also have opportunities to study abroad for a semester through several outstanding SJU affiliated and fully accredited programs in France, Germany, Italy, Spain, and Latin America.

 Our language and literature classroom is an ideal environment for rigorous teaching, informed research, and inspired learning.
 As such, it vitally reflects the mission of Saint Joseph’s University.
 We search for a greater awareness and understanding of human beings in a variety of cultural settings.
 By achieving precise and effective communication in the languages of the world, we share a connectedness with peoples of all walks of life and engage with a rich diversity of ideas, cultures, and political, social, and religious systems.
 We admire the aesthetic and intellectual achievements of these cultures while we also show compassion for their poor and needy.
 The study of the languages and literatures of the world enables us to better ourselves by becoming more globally aware and culturally sensitive, and it informs the way we think about ourselves as we fulfill our desires and responsibilities in civic and private spheres.
 We embrace the Ignatian vision of educating “men and women for others” by fostering inclusiveness both inside and outside the classroom.
 We seek to immerse ourselves in the languages and cultures of our neighbors around the world and at home—click here to view the Modern Language Association map showing which languages are spoken in the United States—welcoming their uniqueness as well as their capacity to enrich our own cultural identity.